gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 improving speed for distributed teams
 - Helps reducing the loading time for automated tasks, custom integrations and internal workflows
+- A Geo secondary can be promoted to become the primary in a [Disaster Recovery](disaster-recovery.md) scenario

 ## Architecture